Foreign affairs digital capability

 Fragmentation

-Missions, headquarters, public narratives, and private channels often operate across disconnected systems, even when alignment is more critical than ever.
+Missions, headquarters, public communication, policy teams, and private channels often operate with partial visibility into one another, even when alignment is critical.

 Position